VisionEval/VisionEval-Docs/docs/09-estimation.md

 ###  VENHTS2001

 2001 NHTS data package This package processes the 2001 NHTS publically available datasets to create a household dataset which is used for model estimations.
 The NHTS data are augmented with transportation service data.
-This modules contains the following step(s):
+This module contains the following step(s):

 ####  Make2001NHTSDataset

 This module creates a data frame of data from the publically available data from the 2001 National Household Travel Survey (NHTS) augmented with data on metropolitan area freeway supply and transit supply.
 The package produces a data frame of values by household.

-* This module step uses data sources including NHTS 2001, FHWA HPMS, FTA NTD
+* Data sources include NHTS 2001, FHWA HPMS, FTA NTD
-* This module step uses model types including Tabulation of data by household
+* Model types include Tabulation of data by household
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in R Script only, no md file produced
+* Documented in R Script only, no md file produced

 The models in this model step are: